stripecat/DownloadItLive/README.md

 # DownloadItLive
-A news downloader for PlayIT Live from PlayIt Software.
+A news downloader for PlayIt Live from PlayIt Software.

 How to install